Why Garlic Is Good For You

 Sofrito is ridiculously easy to conjure up on your own.
 All you do is throw a few vegetables and herbs (including onions and garlic, of course!) into a blender or food processor and there you go.
-Here are a few recipe suggestions from KitchenGidget3, but there are hundreds more.
-With very little practice, you’ll be devising your own.
+You can easily find recipe suggestions online, but soon you’ll be devising your own.

 Other reasons to have a garlicky diet

 Garlic is a source of probiotics4, which are necessary to promote the growth of healthy bacteria in the gut.
 Probiotics assist digestion and support a healthy immune system.
 Breastfeeding mothers use garlic to boost their milk5 supply.